MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/text.md

 ### <a name="croptextaction"></a> Crop text
-Retrieves a text value that occurs before, after or between the specified text flag(s) in a given text.
+Retrieves a text value that occurs before, after or between the specified text flag(s) in a given text

 ##### Input Parameters
 |Argument|Optional|Accepts|Default Value|Description|